 Properties recommended by the University of Suffolk are suggestions only; students are under no obligation to book the accommodation recommended to them.
 Some students may prefer to make their own arrangements in privately rented accommodation.
 Students are responsible for determining suitability of accommodation based on their own individual requirements.

 The tenancy agreement between the student and their chosen landlord; the University of Suffolk has no legal involvement with the tenancy agreement.
 The University may be required to contact landlords to confirm a student is enrolled with us, or if they withdraw from their course.
 Please note, ceasing to be a student will not automatically release you from the tenancy agreement; a tenancy agreement is a legally binding document for the full duration of time specified within it.
-Signing a tenancy agreement is a big responsibility; find the information you need to know in the Accommodation Guide.
-Whether you have rented before or this will be your first tenancy agreement, this document will take you through the basics.
+Signing a tenancy agreement is a big responsibility; find the information you need to know in these pages.
+Whether you have rented before or this will be your first tenancy agreement, the information in these pages will take you through the basics.

 The links below should provide you with the information you require.
 If you need any further information, please contact the Infozone on 01473 338833, Infozone@uos.ac.uk, or visit us in person in the Waterfront Building, Ipswich.